pnxenopoulos/awpy/README.md

 #### Installation
 To install `csgo`, clone the repository by running `git clone https://github.com/pnxenopoulos/csgo`.
 Then, change directories to the newly cloned repository, and install the library by running `python setup.py install`.
 For more help, you can visit the installation channel in our Discord.

+#### Colab Notebook
+Do your work in Colab?
+No problem, the csgo Python library runs there, too.
+Check out how to [setup csgo Python library in Google Colab](https://colab.research.google.com/drive/1xiXeWHSAlqYNa-xjSK9B2xalvLMpIlJF?usp=sharing).

 ## Example Code
 Using the `csgo` package is straightforward.
 Just choose a demofile and have output in a JSON or Pandas DataFrame in a few seconds.
 Use the example below to get started.